digital-asset/daml/docs/source/daml/reference/packages.rst

 DAML archives
 *************

 When a DAML project is compiled, the compiler produces a `DAML archive`.
-These are platform-independent packages of compiled DAML code, that can be uploaded to a DAML ledger or imported in other DAML projects.
+These are platform-independent packages of compiled DAML code that can be uploaded to a DAML ledger or imported in other DAML projects.

 DAML archives have a ``.dar`` file ending.
 By default, when you run ``daml build``, it will generate the ``.dar`` file in the ``.daml/dist`` folder in the project root folder.
 For example, running ``daml build`` in project ``foo`` with project version ``0.0.1`` will result in a DAML archive ``.daml/dist/foo-0.0.1.dar``.